 Each of the floors holds several of these previously mentioned categories, including jewellery, glass, arms and armour, clothes, ceramics, furniture, architectural samples, paintings, metal objects, Chinese precious metals and an endless number of curious objects from all over the world.

 The Victoria and Albert Museum houses decorative artwork from all over the world, making it a very interesting museum to visit for most.

-The museum is far too vast to see in one day, thus we recommend asking for a map and highlighting the exhibitions that most interest you, or simply wander around enjoying the million items to see.
+The museum is far too vast to see in one day, thus we recommend asking for a map and highlighting the exhibitions that most interest you, or simply wander around enjoying the seemingly innumerable items to see.

 Open daily from 10 am to 5:45 pm

 Friday: 10 am to 10 pm